dwhiffing/fury/content/nato/de/navy/body.md

 Class**: These three ships were derived from the US Charles F. Adams Class of DDGs, although the differences between the two were not operationally significant.
-The primary role of this class was air defence and had been upgraded over time to field both the Standard SM-1MR medium range Surface to Air Missiles (SAM) and the RAM (Rolling Airframe Missile) short range SAM.
-Considering that they were built in 1969/70, their air defense capabilities were quite good.
+The primary role of this class was air defence which had been upgraded over time to field both the Standard SM-1MR medium range Surface to Air Missiles (SAM) and the RAM (Rolling Airframe Missile) short range SAM.
+Considering that they were built in 1969/70, their air defense capabilities was quite good.

 | **Pennant** | **Class** | **Ship** | **Status** | **Location** | **Task** |
 |-------------|-----------|----------|------------|--------------|----------|